FabricMC/fabric-docs/versions/1.21.4/develop/rendering/gui-graphics.md

 ---
-title: Using the Drawing Context
+title: Drawing to the GUI
 description: Learn how to use the GuiGraphics class to render various shapes, text and textures.
 authors:
   - IMB11

-search: false
 ---

 This page assumes you've taken a look at the [Basic Rendering Concepts](./basic-concepts) page.